-UK Regulator Accused Of Playing Politics Over ‘Perverse’ Price Controls
+UK Regulator Accused of Playing Politics Over ‘Perverse’ Price Controls

 RIIO-2 is not happening in a political vacuum.
 Ofgem has been criticized in the past for rising energy bills and the (very) delayed smart meter rollout.
 An annual industry poll of utility CEOs has routinely seen more than half claim that Ofgem is “not fit for purpose.”

-The U.K.’s National Audit Office, a spending watchdog, said in January that Ofgem errors had seen billpayers overcharged during RIIO’s first period.
+The U.K.’s National Audit Office, a spending watchdog, said in January that Ofgem errors had resulted in billpayers being overcharged during RIIO’s first period.

-One industry insider said the politics around Ofgem's price controls are less about party politics and voter-friendly attempts to cut bills and more about “Whitehall Politics.”
+One industry insider said the politics around Ofgem's price controls are less about party politics and voter-friendly attempts to cut bills and more about “Whitehall politics.”
 Boris Johnson’s government is looking to scale back the public sector.
-Those considered to be underperforming, or over-funded, will be looking over their shoulder and keen to prove their relevance.
+Those agencies considered to be underperforming or over-funded will be looking over their shoulder and keen to prove their relevance.

-“[Ofgem] hasn’t listened to the customers,” the insider said, adding that the billpayers have demonstrated an interest in safety, reliability and net-zero.
+“[Ofgem] hasn’t listened to the customers,” the insider said, adding that the billpayers have demonstrated an interest in safety, reliability and net-zero carbon initiatives.
 “They’ve listened to a view that the network returns were too high in RIIO-1 and just decided to flex their muscles, and show that they are a 'tough regulator' by bringing in what many in the industry believe is a draconian level of return.”

-Net-zero not an Ofgem objective
+Net-zero carbon is not an Ofgem objective

 Other major infrastructure proposals, including road building and the expansion of Heathrow Airport, have seen the U.K.’s net-zero legislation used against them.
 After a long-running battle, Heathrow’s third runway was blocked by the courts after environmental groups said the climate impact had not been considered.
 Such an objection, on climate grounds, to RIIO-2 would be considered a desperate, last-ditch move.
-All parties would rather find an amicable resolution.
+All involved parties would rather find an amicable resolution.

-Until then, the network companies have threatened to refer the issue to the Competition and Markets Authority (CMA).
+Until then, the network companies have threatened to refer the issue to the Competition and Markets Authority.
 The CMA would hear any formal appeal against the framework and can adjudicate over alleged errors in Ofgem's methodology.

-One potential root cause of stand-off lies in Ofgem’s remit, which does not explicitly include helping the government reach its target of net-zero emissions by 2050, said Charlotte Hanson, an energy lawyer with ClientEarth.
+One potential root cause of the standoff lies in Ofgem’s remit, which does not explicitly include helping the government reach its target of net-zero emissions by 2050, said Charlotte Hanson, an energy lawyer with ClientEarth.

 “Given that Ofgem regulates the second-highest emitting sector of the U.K. economy, this massively impedes the country’s prospects for meeting its targets," Hanson wrote in an email.